Azuxul/EraClock/README.md

 ## Installation
 Clone project with `git clone`

+For instal, use `mvn clean install`

-And compile with `mvn clean package`
+If you just want compile plugin for server use, use `mvn clean package`

 ## Licence
 This software is published under the CeCILL-B license.
 See the `LICENSE` file for details.